keithpotz/CrashCatch/README.md

   GitHub Pages or static `/docs` with setup, usage, API reference

 ## 📝 Contributing
 We warmly welcome contributions!
-Detailed contribution guidelines will soon be added to `CONTRIBUTING.md`.
+Check `CONTRIBUTING.md` for more information.

 ## 📄 License
 CrashCatch is licensed under the [MIT License](LICENSE.md).
 You're free to use, modify, and distribute it within your projects.